 5. Addictive Keys MKI Rhodes

-But not just the amp, the samples are also a product of room recordings, direct outputs, and even the acoustic strings.
+Addictive Keys MKI Rhodes was sampled with a Music Man 112 RD Combo Amp through a Telefunken U47 Tube Condenser, a Coles 4038 Ribbon, and a Shure SM57 Dynamic mic.
+But not just the amp; the samples are also a product of room recordings, direct outputs, and even the acoustic strings.

 This results in a warm and accurate sound that captures the essence of the Rhodes.
-This elaborate sampling process of the acoustic instrument is what sets this plugin apart, from a host of available options.
+This elaborate sampling process of the acoustic instrument sets this plugin apart from a host of available options.

 6. Air Music Technology Velvet 2

 Apart from the 350 presets and sound customization options, the MIDI Learn function automatically maps the plugin to your MIDI controller.
-This can be very helpful if you have a portable setup and do not want a dedicated controller for just the electric piano tones.
+This can be very helpful if you have a portable setup and want something other than a dedicated controller for electric piano tones.

 7. Clavia Lab

 You can modify your sound by tweaking the source, amplifier, and modulation.
 The parameters let you have plenty of control over the dynamics and tone.
-The knobs have 120 steps and can be used to accurately fine-tune your sound.
+The knobs have 120 steps and can be used to fine-tune your sound accurately.

 The VU meter is an indicator of tone distortion.
 This can be helpful if you do not have a deep understanding of audio engineering.

-Unfortunately, since this plugin is available only in 32-bit for Windows machines, macOS users will not be able to run this on their machines.
+Unfortunately, since this plugin is available only in 32-bit for Windows machines, macOS users cannot run it on their machines.